-2) Establishing a meaningful set of interim targets and ensure that these targets are incorporated into all forthcoming municipal planning documents, including Community Energy and Emissions Plans (CEEPs) and Official Community Plans (OCPs.)
+2) Establish a meaningful set of interim targets and ensure that these targets are incorporated into all relevant municipal planning documents.

-3) Directing city staff to draft a plan for annual transparent measuring and reporting on the municipality’s community emissions beginning no later than 2020, including a proposal for how these activities will be funded.
+3) Direct city staff to draft a plan for annual measuring and reporting on the municipality’s community emissions beginning no later than 2020, including a proposal for how these activities will be funded.

 Coquitlam, Port Coquitlam and Surrey are next on our list.
 We’re working with local residents to get these cities on the race to carbon neutral by turning out to council meetings, writing letters to council, taking part in creative actions and rallies, and more!
 Sign up to volunteer with your local community action team today!

 And we won’t stop there.
 Meeting our targets means investing in high-impact, locally relevant climate solutions campaigns, and grassroots community organizing can play a pivotal role in helping make that happen.
 Want to know more about our #ClimateSolutions campaigns?
 Read more here